Occupational Safety And Health Standards Pdf

 Step 5: Focus on the "shall" statements

 OSHA standards use "shall" for mandatory requirements.
 "Should" is advisory.
 "May" is permissive.
-Scan for "shall."
-Those are your compliance obligations.
+Worth adding: scan for "shall. " Those are your compliance obligations.

 Step 6: Check the appendices